 Africa Energy Shares are listed on the TSX-V, the Company's primary listing of its Shares, and on Nasdaq, the Company's secondary listing of its Shares.
-There can be no assurance that an active trading market will develop for the Company's Shares, or if developed, that such a market will be sustained at the current trading price of the Company's Shares.
-Should active and liquid trading not be sustained, holders of Africa Energy's Shares may experience difficulties in selling the Company's Shares, either momentarily, or completely.
+There can be no assurance that an active trading market will develop for the Company's Shares, or if developed, that such a market will be sustained at the current trading price of the Africa Energy Shares.
+Should active and liquid trading not be sustained, holders of Africa Energy Shares may experience difficulties in selling those Shares, either momentarily, or completely.